jan-cieslik/cancer_informatics/docs/learning_R/functions_libraries.md

 - **Function name**: It should be short yet clear and meaningful, so that the person who sees our code understands exactly what this function performs.
 - **Function arguments**: We have already covered what arguments are.
 But it is possible for a function to have no arguments, although this is rarely practical.
-You can have as many arguments as you like, and you may assign default values to them or not.
+You can have as many arguments as you like, and you may assign default values to them.
 - **Function body**: The function body is a collection of commands enclosed by curly braces that are executed in a preset sequence each time the function is called.
-In other words, we put what we need the function to accomplish in the function body.

 :::note example
 We want to create a function that squares the given integer.